Planning a big get-together? Here are our favourite communal dining spots in Singapore to enjoy feasts fit for kings and queens.

 15. New Ubin Seafood

 Seafood is synonymous with group-friendly dining in Singapore.
 If you can inhale a trove of oceanic dishes by yourself, more power to you!
 This institution is known not only for its chilli crab and XXL tiger prawns, but the cubed ribeye is truly a cut above the rest.
-Up the ante and dine like a true blue Singaporean at the Tampines branch for a hawker-style approach.
+You can even get foie gras satay served with a raspberry sauce for a unique hawker experience.

-New Ubin Seafood, available at multiple locations including Chijmes and [email protected]
+New Ubin Seafood, available at multiple locations including Chijmes and Stevens Road

 16. Potato Head Folk

-If you and your posse are hankering for gut-busting burgers, sate those mighty appetites in the whimsical confines of Potato Head Folk.
+Are you and your posse hankering for gut-busting burgers?
+Sate those mighty appetites in the whimsical confines of Potato Head Folk.
 Call in early to book a table if you’re in a large group.
 Or, if you’ve got bigger plans, the restaurant offers its space for private events.
 Make a pitstop at burger mavens Three Buns – you’ll certainly want to get your hands messy with specialities like the classic baby Huey cheeseburger.

 Potato Head Folk, 36 Keong Saik Road, Singapore 089143

 How serious are the Meatsmith fellas about smoking meats?
 Serious enough to yank down large smokers all the way from the US.
 They’ve got ’em set up in a cosy diner in the heart of Telok Ayer Street.
 The result?
 Tender, flavourful meat that will neither give your jaw a tough time while chewing nor a desire to drown it in sauce.
 It’s that good on its own!
 Tip: the Mother of All Platter is practically made for big groups.
 It features pastrami burnt ends, sausage, fried buffalo wings, brisket spring rolls, beef brisket, dry-aged steak and spiced pork ribs.